VariantSync/DiffDetective-Demo/INSTALL.md

 ### Standalone Build

+> Notice for Windows users:
+> You must run the following commands from within a WSL2 terminal.
+> Also, make sure to clone this repository to a directory within WSL and _not_ to a Windows directory.
+> Otherwise, the Nix setup might fail due to incompatibilities with the file system.
+> Moreover, if you would like to have access to the demo's GUI, you need an XServer installed (see [REQUIREMENTS.md](REQUIREMENTS.md)).

-If you have flake's enabled, you can just use
+If you have flakes enabled, you can just use
 ```shell
 nix run github:VariantSync/DiffDetective-Demo
 ```